ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## How To Use This Library

 Find the latest published version of the library by searching on Maven Central for `hmpps-spring-boot-sqs`.
-(If you can't find the version mentioned in `/lib/build.gradle.kts` please be patient, it takes a few hours to publish to Maven Central).
+(If you can't find the version mentioned in `/lib/build.gradle.kts` please be patient, it can take a while to publish to Maven Central).

 Add the following dependency to your Gradle build script: